 UX/UI Designer: These are responsible for the look and feel of this library management system.
-A nicely-designed library management system enhance the user engagement and user interaction with the system.
+A nicely-designed library management system enhances user engagement and user interaction with the system.

-Backend Developer: These are responsible for the development of backend system of the app.
+Backend Developer: These are responsible for the development of the backend system of the app.

 Database Experts: The app’s database is managed by these experts.

-Delivery Manager: This person is responsible for delivery of the app to the clients.
+Delivery Manager: This person is responsible for the delivery of the app to the clients.